chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - `is_default` - boolean that indicates if a record should represent a default option.
 Typically, only one records can have is_default=true; however, there are circumstances where multiple records in the same table can have is_default=true based on unique record attributes.
 Implementors chose the unique criteria for any given table with a is_default column.
 - `is_processed` - boolean that indicates of a record has reached its final state.
 Said another way, if a record's is_processed=true, then no part of the record should updated or deleted.
 TODO: we need a way to prevent children of processed records to also be assumed to be processed unless the record has its own is_processed column.
 - `is_template` boolean that indicates if a record exists for the purpose of cloning to create new records.
+- `is_valid` boolean that indicates if a record has passed all validators <!-- TODO: define workflow validator - type of event workflow -->
 - `is_trx_type` enum listing the type of transaction.
 Used by `stk_doc_type` table.

 ## References to Records